LadyNaggaga/DevFest_MSFTWorkshop/README.md

 ### Activate your FREE Azure Account with DreamSpark
 [![Alt text for your video](http://www.gmlpu.org.uk/wp-content/uploads/2014/10/freestuff.jpg)](https://channel9.msdn.com/Series/Free-Cloud-for-Students/Activating-a-Free-Azure-DreamSpark-Subscription) click image to  play video
+In this two minute learn how to activate your free Azure account with DreamSpark.

 ### Use a FREE Azure Pass
 1. Go to [Azure Passes](http://www.microsoftazurepass.com/)